Do I Need a Bakersfield Car Accident Attorney?

 Bakersfield and Kern County in general may not be the most populous of California cities, but you wouldn’t know that if you drove some of the roads at the wrong time of day.
-Wheeler Ridge Road off the 5 sees approximately 8,000 cars per hour during peak times, which makes sense given the outlet mall and all the other shopping there.
-But that’s miniscule compared to what the 99 gets; the worst of it is the junction with the 58 near downtown, which gets more than 12,000 cars per hour during peak times and more than 150,000 cars per month on average.
+Wheeler Ridge Road off of the 5 sees approximately 8,000 cars per hour during peak times, which makes sense given the outlet mall and all the other stores located there.
+But that’s just a small amount compared to what the 99 gets; the worst of it is the junction with the 58 near downtown, which gets more than 12,000 cars per hour during peak times and more than 150,000 cars per month on average.
 For reference, Bakersfield has a population of 373,640, only about 70 percent of whom are actually old enough to drive.

 New Motor Vehicle Laws In California

 This year, a new law was enacted prohibiting drivers and cyclists alike from having headphone buds in your ears.
-There has been a law concerning the headphones that cover your ears for a long time, but this one specifically concerns the buds.
-This could very well be part of the state’s crackdown on distracted driving, and it could be as high as $160 fine.
-It only prohibits headphones in both ears, so just having one, as most people do, isn’t a penalty.
+There has been a law concerning the headphones that cover your ears for a long time, but this one specifically concerns the earbuds.
+This could very well be part of the state’s crackdown on distracted driving, and it could be as high as a $160 fine.
+It only prohibits headphones in both ears, so just having one, as most people do, will not result in a penalty.

 Using a seatbelt should be second nature at this point, but fatalities due to the passenger and/or driver being unrestrained is on the rise as well.
 In 2014, there were only 15 such instances, but that number rose to 35 just one year later.
 The most troubling thing about this is that the number of fatalities from restrained passengers remained unchanged.